tuomax7/PathBuilder/README.md

 [https://pathbuilder.herokuapp.com/](https://pathbuilder.herokuapp.com/)

 An app for generating randomized routes for runs with Google Maps.
-Built using React, Node and MySQL.
+Built using React, Node (with TypeScript) and MySQL.
 Tuomas Nummela 7.1.2022

 ## Instructions to run locally